richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 *Table.
-3. Greylevel co-occurrence metrics derived from the Sentinel-2,includingg contrast (CON), inverse difference moment (IDM), entropy (ENT), average AVG) and variance (VAR) of grey levels .
+3. Grey level co-occurrence metrics derived from the Sentinel-2, includingg contrast (CON), inverse difference moment (IDM), entropy (ENT), average (AVG) and variance (VAR) of grey levels.
 N is the sample size while Pi,j represents the probability of values i (labels of the columns) and j (labels of the rows) occurring in adjacent pixels in the original image within the pre-determined neighbourhood window.*
 |Metric|Formula|Description|
 |:----|:----|:---|
 |CON|$$\sum_{i,j=0}^{N-1}  P_{i,j} \left( {i-j} \right)^2 $$|Measure local contrast|